 Now that you have a canoe, where to paddle?
 Here are my favourite launch options.

-Always stick close to shore when out on the lake, and avoid wearing heavy clothes that weigh you down in the water.
-Keep a safe distance from any water traffic that poses a threat, like motor boats that drag large wakes behind them, or sculling and rowing groups out training on the water.
+Always stick close to shore when out on the lake, and avoid wearing heavy clothes that could weigh you down in the water.
+Keep a safe distance from any water traffic that poses a threat, like motor boats that drag large wakes behind them or sculling and rowing groups out training on the water.